So, Why Should You Use the Revolut Card?

 Revolut Card Pros and Cons

-- As Revolut are not able to access the FX markets at the weekend, they have to cover currency fluctuations by passing on the risk by charging a fee of between 0.5% and 1.5% if you spend on the card on either Saturday or Sunday.
+- As Revolut are not able to access the FX markets at the weekend, they have to pass on the risk of currency fluctuations by charging a fee of between 0.5% and 1.5% if you spend on the card on either Saturday or Sunday.
 You could get round this by taking out cash from an ATM machine on a Friday.

 - This leads onto the second negative.
 You can only withdraw up to £200 per month from an ATM on the card before you are charged a fee.